 - If CRA determines that you are still tied to Canada and residency not properly setup elsewhere, they will charge your RRSP withdrawals at full Canadian tax rates.
 Check out Tim Cestnick's article on some tips on how to properly give up Canadian residency.

-Photo credit: lyng883If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Photo credit: lyng883If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).